 The most notable example of doubled die coins are 1955 Lincoln cent errors.
 The doubling on this die affected the date (1955) and the inscriptions (“Liberty” and “In God We Trust”).
 An estimated 40,000 Lincoln cents were minted in one night shift at the Philadelphia Mint using a doubled die, and about 20-24,000 of them went into circulation.
 It’s very hard to find a 1955 doubled die Lincoln cent in mint condition, but this is a very collectible coin.
 Other collectible doubled die coins are the 1972 and 1995 Lincoln cents.

 Beware of Counterfeit Doubled Die Coins and Double Strikes

 Unfortunately, whenever something is in high demand, there will be people who seek to profit from it.
 Chinese counterfeiters are producing reproductions of valuable doubled die coins like the 1955 Lincoln cents.
 Because of this, you should be careful who you acquire your coins from.
 Choose a coin dealer with a good reputation or buy coins certified by a third party grading service.

 Another type of doubling can result from mechanical doubling or double strikes.
 This happens when the coin is struck multiple times in the coining press.
 True doubled die coins are made from dies with the error on them.
 Double strikes may look similar, but they are not collectible or worth more than the face value of the coin.

-If you have questions about doubled die coins or coin errors or would like to collect certain types of coin errors, please call us at Mullen Coins.
+If you have questions about doubled die coins or coin errors or would like to collect certain types of coin errors, make an appointment to talk to us today by calling 616-884-5048.
 We would be happy to help you locate your desired coins to add to your collection.